Temporal Feedback Convolutional Recurrent Neural Networks for Speech Command Recognition: Analysis

-\subsection{Failure analysis}
+\subsection{Failure Analysis}

-We investigate the effects of the temporal feedback further by conducting a failure analysis of misclassified keywords.
-The top of \figurename~\ref{fig:conf} shows F1-score differences between CRNNs and TF-CRNNs for each keyword.
-The positive value indicates that TF-CRNNs outperform CRNNs for each keyword.
+We investigate the effects of the temporal feedback further by conducting a failure analysis of misclassified commands.
+The top of \figurename~\ref{fig:conf} shows F1-score differences between CRNNs and TF-CRNNs for each command.
+The positive value indicates that TF-CRNNs outperform CRNNs for each command.
 We can observe that the performance differences are prominent for ``learn", ``forward", ``nine", ``backward", ``cat'' and so on.
 To analyze the errors and differences in details, we visualize the confusion matrices for the two models in the bottom of \figurename~\ref{fig:conf}.
-We selected top-3 keywords (``forward", ``learn", and ``nine") and their confusing keywords (``follow" and ``left").
-We normalized the matrices by the total numbers of each true label, which displays the diagonal values as recall scores for each keyword.
+We selected top-3 commands (``forward", ``learn", and ``nine") and their confusing commands (``follow" and ``left").
+We normalized the matrices by the total numbers of each true label, which displays the diagonal values as recall scores for each command.
 The models tend to misclassify a group of words with similar pronunciations such as ``learn" as ``left" or ``nine", and ``follow" as ``forward".
 However, these errors decrease by half in TF-CRNNs.

+Furthermore, we also visualize how prediction probabilities of confusing commands change over time in \figurename~\ref{fig:predcurve} using the TF-CRNN with the basic block and many-to-many setup on the test set.
+Until arriving in the middle part of sequences, the probabilities of ground truth and confusing commands increase together but the probabilities of confusing commands decrease after the middle part.
+As the figure shows, the CRNN can predict correctly from the middle of sequences, which might indicates many-to-many setup is more appropriate than many-to-one for speech command recognition.
+Also, only a few command candidates are left already at the early stage of sequences so giving feedback from high-level representation to low-level feature extractor might affect the extractor to generate discriminative features focusing on a few candidate candidates.

-\section{Analysis of Temporal Feedbacks}
+\subsection{Analysis of Temporal Feedbacks}